Homemade Apple Cider is so easy to make and will make your house smell amazing. It’s the perfect drink to make with autumn apples!

 Want to know the secret to the perfect smelling house in autumn?
 That’s an easy one.
-Stovetop Apple Cider.
+Homemade Apple Cider.

-The important thing is everyone is going to freak when they find out you made it from scratch.
+The important thing is everyone is going to freak when they find out you made apple cider from scratch.
 And you don’t have to tell them how easy it is.
 I won’t tell. // susannah

 - 9 apples of several varieties (I used 3 each of red, yellow and green apples)